 Whether you work for a small firm or a large corporation, how you fit in with the company's organizational culture can have a big effect on your overall job satisfaction and, in the long term, your career path.

-5 cornerstones of corporate culture
+Cornerstones of corporate culture

 Knowing your must-haves when it comes to corporate culture is vital when evaluating a new position.
 Perhaps you don't mind burning the midnight oil, but you can't bear disorganization.
 Or maybe you're looking for a regular schedule with a manager who promotes work-life balance.
 Or perhaps your No. 1 priority is working for an organization with a mission you're truly passionate about and coworkers who enjoy collaborating.
-Assess these five areas of an organization's corporate culture as you consider employment opportunities:
+Assess these areas of an organization's workplace culture as you consider employment opportunities:

 - Basic job satisfaction — How happy are existing employees?
 Is the company cultivating loyalty and respect?
 Or is there high turnover from an unhappy workforce?
 Check reviews on sites like Glassdoor and LinkedIn to see what current and former employees are saying.

 - Collaboration and productivity — In a good organizational culture, teammates value collaboration and understand how to work well together.
 Communication is clear, transparent and honest, from the top down and among team members.
-Does the manager you interview with speak with respect about her subordinates?
+Does the manager you interview with speak with respect about their subordinates?
 Are goals clearly communicated?
 Are employees set up for success?

 - Leadership that walks the walk — A company needs to be unified by a common set of values, beliefs and goals that support productivity and innovation, with management that lives by those values.
 Look for signs that the leadership adheres to its own corporate ideals.
 Do managers trust employees to make decisions?
 Are people — including supervisors — held accountable for following through on tasks?